mastercomfig/mastercomfig/docs/customization/modules.md

 will set the texture quality to `high`.

 !!! note
-    If you do not have `user` folder, create one.
+    If you do not have `overrides` folder, create one.
 The same goes for the `modules.cfg` file.

 ## Hardware usage levels